Stegnerd/vgtracker/README.md

 - [ ] ability to sync psn/xbox/steam to pull in your digital libraries
   - not sure how to check nintendo library
 - [ ] auto updating?
+- [ ] mage commands for running lint and tests for frontend and backend

 ## Sources